This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CollectiveBias #PersilLaundry

 Look at how pretty it is now?!

-Cleaning your washing machine is a not so fun part of adulting, but if you stay on top of it, it shouldn’t take long to get your front loading washing machine spic and span again!
-Armed with the awesome Persil laundry detergent and a super clean washing machine your clothes will finally being smelling fresh again!
+Cleaning your washing machine is a not-so-fun part of adulting, but if you stay on top of it, it shouldn’t take long to get your front-loading washing machine spic and span again!
+Armed with the awesome Persil laundry detergent and a super clean washing machine your clothes will finally smelling fresh again!

-How often do you clean your washing machine?
+How often do you clean your front load washing machine?

 Let me know in the comments below!